 The only thing we forgot to check out was the Glass bottom room.
 There was almost no mention of it from the crew and it slipped our minds to check.

 Food and Drink

 When I had finally had enough of the ocean I joined my wife for a spot of lunch.
-The offerings were Burgers, Chicken Breast Burgers, HotDogs or Pulled Pork Sandwich.
+The offerings were Burgers, Chicken Breast Burgers, HotDogs, or Pulled Pork sandwiches.
 We both went for the Pulled pork.
 There were plenty of Self-serve condiments and Pickles along with Salad and Maui Chips (which had a miraculous ability to get everywhere!).
 The pork was very good and we both really enjoyed it, there was no limit and you could have more than one round if you were particularly hungry.

 Back to the Condo

 Back at the Dock and the Fantastic clear blue skies we had enjoyed all morning were beginning to fill in.
-In fact, Large cloud build ups on the West Maui Mountain looked intent on spoiling the rest of the day.
+In fact, Large cloud build-ups on the West Maui Mountain looked intent on spoiling the rest of the day.
 And true enough as we drove into Lahaina on the way back to the Condo the Heavens opened.

 With the rain lashing down and the large quantity of wine, Kate had consumed relegated the rest of the day to a lazy one in the condo.
-I caught up on a few work things and processed some photo’s while Kate slept off the booze.
-Later on, the Rain cleared and we had a spectacular sunset that I Watched while out for a swim in the Bay.
+I caught up on a few work things and processed some photos while Kate slept off the booze.
+Later on, the rain cleared and we had a spectacular sunset that I Watched while out for a swim in the Bay.